3-D in eight parts (do re mi fa sol la ti do)

-"We can never cease to be ourselves", even in a storage closet, and with the right attitude shopping at Wal-Mart can be a pleasure, where the round corners of the earth go flat in many aisles and small areas:
+"We can never cease to be ourselves", even in a storage closet, and with the right attitude shopping at Wal-Mart can be a pleasure, where also the round corners of the earth go flat in many aisles and small areas:

-cubed with innumerability by the acres squared, as it is a circle that becomes a sphere, that vanishes into day and night: and as the uniform curve of a circle represents a little limit sign of infinity, but there is not a 4th dimension in it, of course.
+cubed with innumerability by the acres squared, as a circle becomes a sphere that vanishes into day and night: as the uniform curve of a circle represents a little limit sign of infinity, but there is not any 4th dimension in it, of course.
 The little infinitesimal

-limits of infinity and circular flatnesses evident in the far away disappearances of the four corners of the earth into space, multiplied all around in so many points of inqury everywhere, as they go around in so many parts, continuously
+limits of infinity and circular flatnesses evident in the far away eyes and disappearances of the four corners of the earth into space, for example, multiplied all around in so many points of inqury everywhere, as they go around in so many parts, continuously

 defy the 4th dimension ... quanta ad quantam ad quandos.
-So it goes ad infinitum, even if Isaac Newton lived for love in a box.
+So it goes ad infinitum, even if Isaac Newton lived for sick love in a box.

-alluding to the apocalypse ... and the "four angels standing on the four corners of the earth ..."
+John Donne wrote, alluding to the apocalypse ... and the "four angels standing on the four corners of the earth ..."

-"At the round earth's imagin'd
+round earth's imagin'd corners, blow